Skip to content

-Per task embedded whiteboards with freeform paths, shapes, text, and images.
-Real time collaborative drawing via Pusher.
-Fullscreen mode, data persistence, and task level access control.
+Per-task embedded whiteboards: freeform paths, shapes, text, and images.
+Real-time collaborative drawing via Pusher.

 How it works